At a glance

 Preparing Partnership Tax Returns

-Where a partnership includes individual partners, the Partnership Return should be calculated according to Income Tax principles and include income and disposal proceeds as follows:
+Where a partnership includes individual partners, the Partnership Return should be calculated according to Income Tax principles, reporting profits and losses and disposal proceeds as follows:

 - Trading and professional income for the partnership accounting period ending in the tax year of the Return.